-This two-year intensive program is designed for students who want to become Registered Dietitians/Nutritionists through an accredited Dietetics Future Education Model Graduate Program (FG) including experiential and didactic learning leading to a M.S. degree.
+This two-year intensive program is designed for students who want to become Registered Dietitians/Nutritionists through an accredited Dietetics Future Education Model Graduate Program including experiential and didactic learning leading to a M.S. degree.
 It is a competency-based education (CBE) program that integrates classroom learning with supervised experiential learning.
 CBE fosters work readiness.
-The curriculum in this program is guided with the competencies and performance indicators which are defined based on the desired behaviors and job skills targeted.
+The curriculum in this program is guided by the competencies and performance indicators which are defined based on the desired behaviors and job skills targeted.
 Employers see potential value in job applicants who will study using CBE since this aligns academics with the skills they seek in their employees.

 - One semester focusing primarily on didactic coursework

 - Two semesters focusing on experiential learning with supportive didactic coursework